 The program in Mathematics Education offers courses and classroom experiences to prepare future secondary teachers to successfully teach mathematics to a wide variety of students.
 The graduates leave the university equipped with the most current and appropriate knowledge, skills and dispositions for students to learn mathematics at the middle and secondary school level.
-The Secondary Mathematics in Education program is offered as part of a Master of Science in Education degree and is unique in its concentration on the mastery of content knowledge.
+The Secondary Mathematics in Education program is unique in its concentration on the mastery of content knowledge.
 Students take classes that concentrate on selected topics in abstract algebra, geometry, trigonometry, functions, vectors, calculus, discrete math and linear algebra.
 This theoretical course work in classical mathematics enables teacher candidates to teach secondary students from a content-enriched perspective.

 - The passionate, professional educator is knowledgeable about subject matter.

 - The passionate, professional educator is committed to inquiry.

 - The passionate, professional educator is responsive to diversity.

 - Demonstrate appropriate content knowledge in designated subject areas

 - Pass Praxis II content knowledge for secondary subject areas

 - Exhibit pedagogical knowledge appropriate to secondary classrooms

 - Differentiate instruction to suit the needs of a wide variety of students and students with special needs